-Woodstock 50 can proceed as planned but must locate more funding as judge rules that former investor need not return the $18m demanded by event organisers
+Woodstock 50 can proceed as planned but must secure more funding as judge rules that former investor need not return the $18m demanded by event organisers

 Sign up for IQ Index